akorpioj/GenePanelCombine/docs/AUDIT_TRAIL_SYSTEM.md

 ## Conclusion

 The audit trail system provides comprehensive tracking of all application activities, ensuring security, compliance, and operational visibility.
 The system is designed to be robust, performant, and easy to use while maintaining the highest standards for data integrity and security.

+**Current Status**: The audit system is fully implemented with 100% test coverage across all 19 AuditActionType implementations.
+All core functionality including user authentication, panel operations, administrative actions, and system events are comprehensively logged and tracked.

 For questions or issues with the audit system, refer to the application logs or contact the development team.